Committed to maximizing learning while creating a positive space for excellence in education and training

 Application is central to true learning.
 When students are able to validate truths and see relevance, learning happens.
 Adults learn best when learning builds upon their experience and the knowledge they bring to the class.
 It is my job to help the students see the connection between what happens in the classroom to what happens outside in the “real world.”

 Adults who return to school are motivated by something: career advancement, better pay, or perhaps a fresh start.
 If the teacher can discover the student’s motivation and build upon it by being caring and supportive, the student will become an enthusiastic learner.
 My job is to be a loyal encourager and partner in learning.
-Motivating students to take responsibility for their own education and helping them find ways to apply it fuels my passion for teaching.
+Motivating students to take responsibility for their own education and helping them find ways to apply what they learn fuels my passion for teaching.
+I am committed to maximizing learning while creating a positive space for excellence in education.
 It is my great pleasure to have the opportunity to teach, and therefore to learn.